H2OKing89/shelfr/scripts/README.md

 - `python-dotenv` - Config loading
 - `rich` - Terminal output formatting

-Heavy dependencies (like full MAMFast stack) are only needed for specific scripts.
+Heavy dependencies (like full Shelfr stack) are only needed for specific scripts.

 ---